ComposableFi/composable-ibc/hyperspace/primitives/README.md

   proof.
 - [`query_maximum_height_for_timeout_proofs`](/hyperspace/primitives/src/lib.rs#L543)
   This function helps find the maximum height for timeout proofs based on the current undelivered packets, this, coupled
-  with other checks helps in deciding which client updates are mandatory
+  with other checks can be used in deciding which client updates are mandatory

 - [`create_clients`](/hyperspace/primitives/src/utils.rs#L30)
   This function takes two chain handles and attempts to creates a light client of each chain on the counterparty.